3lackrukh/atlas-live_codes/typedef_struct/README.md

-# Demonstrating Typedef and Struct Concepts in C for Atlas C24
+# Typedef and Struct Concepts in C for Atlas T1 Students

 ## Introduction
 This repository demonstrates the use of typedef and struct keywords in C programming.